-"We installed a receiver/transmitter in it, from the same year as the Jeep."
+"We installed a radio receiver/transmitter in it, from the same year as the Jeep."

-The rear of the Jeep carries the radio antenna as well as a jerrycan and rear-mounted spare, and a shovel and axe are mounted on the passenger side.
-A passenger side photo (45K JPEG) shows the tools, as well as Rob and the interior.
+The rear of the Jeep carries the radio antenna as well as a jerrycan and rear-mounted spare, and a shovel and axe are mounted on the passenger side (45K JPEG).

 Thanks to Rob Baens and Urban Luijkx. -- Derek Redmond